hany606/hany606.github.io/selfplay_predprey.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4IL2C57OIQ0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-At the end of the thesis, I have managed to implement self-play simple algorithm besides multiple variations of it.
+At the end of the thesis, I managed to implement a self-play algorithm with multiple variations of it.
 Furthermore, running multiple experiments on two environments for predator-prey to evaluate the self-play implemented algorithms.

 An online version of the thesis will be provided soon, as well as a publication related to the work provided in the thesis.